Runalyze/Runalyze/README.md

 ## Git usage

-Up to now, we don't have any script for migrating the database automatically.
+Up to now we don't have any automated migration script.
 You have to apply recent changes by hand from the respective update files in `inc/install/`.

 #### For v2.0 (and for respective pre-releases since 2015/01/17):